JimmyJHickey/RECaST/README.md

 ## File descriptions

-See workflow.sh for line-by-line Unix code for reproducing the results.
+See `pipeline.sh` for line-by-line Unix code for reproducing the results.

 `colmeans_missing.jl`